FarronF/limerick-council-meetings/meetings/2015/03/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of Metropolitan District of Limerick - 16th February 2015.md

 other streets.

-• There was scope to raise awareness of the scheme and the retail sector and the--- local media will be engaged with in this regard.
+• There was scope to raise awareness of the scheme and the retail sector and the
+---
+local media will be engaged with in this regard.

 • The proposal, raised by Members, that businesses be supported before they fail